Department of Chemistry

 4

-2. Select 18 additional semester credit hours of approved upper-division electives from the College of Sciences; up to 6 semester credit hours may be from the College of Engineering with approval of the advisor of the degree-granting program.18
+2. Select 18 additional semester credit hours of approved upper-division electives from the College of Sciences.
+Up to 6 semester credit hours may be from the Klesse College of Engineering and Integrated Design with departmental approval.18

 D. Electives